Reinhard-Pilz-Dynatrace/2025-Mrofrep/_lab_guides_/content/02_tracing/03_span_creation/index.md

 ### 📌 Your First Task

 In `order-backend/src/main/java/com/dtcookie/shop/backend/BackendServer.java`:
-1. On line `96` begins method `handleCreditcards`.
+1. Search for the method `handleCreditcards`.
 We have seen in our previous tasks, that Dynatrace receives correct signals at this point.
-2. On line `127` begins method `handleInventory`.
+2. Search for the method `handleInventory`.
 The nature of this method is **very** similar to `handleCreditCards` - it receives a HTTP request.
     * Compare both methods regarding the OpenTelemetry SDK calls
     * Method `handleInventory` does not yet handle `Context Propagation` correctly
     * Use `handleCreditCards` as a template to fix `handleInventory`